 Take the 3-hour bus or a Blablacar and arrive in the early afternoon.
 Cordoba is quite small, so if you want to spend some extra time in Granada and arrive late afternoon / early evening, you can do that as well.

 I stayed at the small, budget-friendly Pension el Portillo* in the old town.
-It’s a traditional guesthouse located near most cool attractions and restaurants.
-Despite the heat, the rooms were very cool although they didn’t have AC (just a fan).
+It’s a traditional guesthouse, located close to most cool attractions and restaurants.
+Despite the heat the rooms were very cool, although they didn’t have AC (just a fan).

 If you’re visiting in the summer, you’ll be due for a siesta at this point.
 Cordoba is one of the hottest cities in Andalusia, so everyone partakes in a siesta – with the exception of some tourists.
 For the rest of the evening, wander through the city, stopping at Plaza de Las Tendillas (the main square), Puerta de Almodovar, the Zoco Artisan Market, and Puerta del Puente.